What is Caldolor?

 How is Caldolor injection given?

-Caldolor is injected into a vein through an IV.
+Caldolor is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Drink plenty of liquids while you are receiving Caldolor injection.